Study in Germany: Eligibility Criteria for Undergraduate Courses

 TestDAF or DSH (optional for visa/settlement) |

-You would be required to show a basic understanding of the language even for visa purposes so it becomes an integral part of the preparation for your study in Germany option.
+You would be required to show a basic understanding of the language, even for visa purposes, so it becomes an integral part of the preparation for your studies in Germany.
 The IELTS / TOEFL is usually acceptable for English-taught courses.

 Yes, universities in Germany accept international students with an overall percentage of 50%.
 The top German universities might ask for 70-75% in high school.